RISK-Team-Best/RISK/README.md

 Enum -- Prevent Typo and easy to get thorugh IntelliJ's suggestion. -- AttackWay, Stage<br>
 ArrayList -- Instantiate of List to store same type infos -- Continent, Dices, RiskModel<br>
-LinkedHashSet -- Store one type of infos, prevent duplication and can be trace in order -- RiskModel
+LinkedHashSet -- Store one type of infos, prevent duplication and can be trace in order -- RiskModel LinkedHashMap -- Store the corresponding player's name and type.
+Also can iterate to get each player in sequence.-- PlayerSettingDialog

 ### Known Issue: